Tanjore Abraham Ward (1832-1920) and Amelia Lambourn (1834-1895).

 Tanjore was born on 12 August 1832 and baptised at All Hallows in Tottenham, Middlesex, on 27 July 1834.
 Of all William Ward and Mary Ann Downer‘s children, Tanjore is the most curious.
 His name comes from a city, also known as Thanjavur, in the Indian state of Tamil Nadu, which lies on the south bank of the Kaveri River.
 It’s famous for the Brahadeeswarar Temple, constructed more than a thousand years ago.

-Either way, Tanjore went on to have a successful business career as owner of the Cook’s Ferry Inn (top) in Edmonton, as revealed in census, electoral roll and directory records.
-However, earlier census records show that he worked as a railway porter (1881, when the family lived in Ashley Road, Tottenham; and 1871 & 1861, when they were at Railway Cottages in Tottenham).
+Tanjore went on to have a successful business career as owner of the Cook’s Ferry Inn (top) in Edmonton, as revealed in census, electoral roll and directory records.
+However, earlier census records show that he worked as a railway porter – in 1861 and 1871 when his family were at Railway Cottages in Tottenham, and 1881 when they were in Ashley Road, Tottenham.

 The Cook’s Ferry Inn in Angel Road, Edmonton (though it was on the Chingford side of the river) was a major hostelry on one of the very few major crossings of the River Lea.
-In more recent times – 1960s and 70s – it hosted many legendary rock acts before they became famous, before being demolished to make way for the enlarged North Circular Road.
+In more recent times – the 1960s and 70s – it hosted many legendary rock acts before they became famous.
+It was then demolished to make way for the enlarged North Circular Road.

-Sources: Wills, BMDs and census info at Ancestry.com and Findmypast.com, where I also accessed the British Newspaper Archive.
+Sources: Wills, BMDs and census info at Ancestry.co.uk and Findmypast.co.uk, where I also accessed the British Newspaper Archive.
 Birth records at gro.gov.uk.
 Websites linked to in the text.

 He was my first cousin, 4 times removed.
 I had seen the photo before, and he looked a lot like my father, except for the dark skin.
 Nut I have a sister and brother with dark olive skin, so I found it familiar.
 I really appreciate Kate your work on the family history.